 When do courses take place?

 The Seven Oaks Adult Learning Centre operates from September to June.
-Our first term begins in September and runs until the first week of February.
+Our first term begins in September and continues until the end of January.
 The second term begins in February and continues until the end of June.

-Our morning classes are 9-weeks long and students attend Monday through Thursday from 9am - 12pm.
-Students enrolled in our afternoon classes (1pm - 4pm) or evening classes (6pm - 9pm) attend twice per week for 18-weeks.
+Condensed morning classes are 9-weeks long and students attend Monday through Thursday from 9am - 12pm.
+Students enrolled in our regular morning classes (9am - 12pm), afternoon classes (1pm - 4pm) or evening classes (6pm - 9pm) attend twice per week for 18-weeks.
+Students may enroll for the entire year when they register in August.

 *NO CLASSES ON FRIDAYS*